shannonriester/Beat-The-Bands-day-38/README.md

 //to do
 - vote/unvote on Votes page
   - who voted on what in scrolling column (onclick) -- list of all the votes
-- what happened to my shake feature!?
-- update view when user logs in on votes page
 - testing
 - show before modal if user has voted on that band
+  - move spotify link to modal view
   - show vote count on the preview view
-- hide "votes" page if not signed in
 - if undefined on search query term...

 - add 'then' and 'promise functionality' and explain about it in my readme